Lake Ginninderra: Overview

-The lake is home to much wildlife, such as the Black swan, moorhens, ducks and the Rakali.

-The lake was formed through the construction of the Ginninderra Drive embankment across Ginninderra Creek.
-The lake has a surface area of 1.05 km2 and an average depth of 3.5 m.
-Water flow out of the lake is via a multi-celled concrete culvert structure and spillway chute on the Ginninderra Drive embankment.
+The dam's earthen wall is 17 m high and 365 m long.
+The embankment was formed through the construction of Ginninderra Drive and the resultant reservoir has a maximum capacity of 3700 ML when full, covering a surface area of 105 ha and an average depth of 3.5 m.
+Water flow out of the lake is via a multi-celled concrete culvert structure and uncontrolled spillway chute on the Ginninderra Drive embankment that can handles flow of 965 m3/s.

-During 2004 the Ginninderra Drive embankment was raised by one metre.
-The earthen embankments on the Coulter Drive side of the lake have been raised as well.

-The Belconnen Arts Centre and the Lake Ginninderra Sea Scouts are located on its southern shore.